weltliteratur/vossanto/difficult_cases.md

   supple camerawork can be extremely effective as when he tracks the first visit by beautiful Astrid Sheryl Lee the Laura Palmer of Twin Peaks into the club where she discovers the band."
+- How the quiet kingdom of Jordan could produce a man who has become known as the Sheik of the Slaughterers is a question at the heart of contemporary jihad.